hbolfarine/dssfa/toy_example_tutorial.md

 From the posterior samples obtained by the Gibbs sampler, we create an object used in the optimization step.
-This object contains the number of variables, posterior loadings, posterior uniqueness, prior choice, the final number of simulations, and thinning.
+This object contains the number of variables, posterior loadings, posterior uniqueness, prior choice, the final length of the posteior samples, and thinning.
 ```r

 # Create a new list.